platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/app-configuration.md

 The `.platform.app.yaml` file is extremely flexible, and can contain many lines with very fine-grained control over your application.
 At the very least, Platform.sh requires three principle attributes in this file to control your builds:

-* `name`: The [name of your application](../../../create-apps/app-reference.md) container does not have to be the same as your project name, and in most single application cases you can name it `app`.
+* `name`: The [name of your application](../../../create-apps/app-reference.md) container doesn't have to be the same as your project name, and in most single application cases you can name it `app`.
 You should notice in the next step, when you configure how requests are handled in `.platform/routes.yaml` that `name` is reused there, and it is important that they are the same.

   {{< note >}}